-The Coors Light logo demonstrates freshness, coolness, and lack of excessive strength.
+The Coors Light logo conveys freshness, coolness, and a moderate level of strength.
 The company’s drinks perfectly quench your thirst and taste great.
-The emblem hints at the opportunity to relax and escape from the daily hustle and bustle.
+The emblem suggests an opportunity to relax and escape from the daily hustle and bustle.

 Meaning and History

 The most famous feature of Coors Light is its label, which changes color from white to blue as the temperature drops.
 It is adorned with mountain peaks and echoes the brand’s updated logo.
 As for the packages and boxes, they depict valleys with conifers and blue skies.
-Marketers have developed such a visual design to emphasize the “cold taste” of the beer.
-By the way, the emblem did not always contain mountains: earlier, it was an inscription with an unusual shape of letters.
+Marketers have developed this visual design to emphasize the beer’s “cold taste”.
+By the way, the emblem did not always feature mountains; earlier, it consisted of an inscription with an unusual letterform.

 What is Coors Light?

 Coors Light is a beer brand created by the Coors Brewing Company in 1978, now owned by the Molson Coors Beverage Company.
-This brand produces alcoholic beverages with a strength of 4.2% (in the U.S.) or 4% (in Canada).
+This brand produces alcoholic beverages with an alcohol content of 4.2% (in the U.S.) or 4% (in Canada).
 It became known because of the special cans that change color at low temperatures.

 1978 – 1980

-At the very beginning, the cans and bottles were labeled “Coors Light.”
-The designers used two versions of the handwritten font: bold and thinner.
-The first word was at the top, and the second was directly below it, and the line with “Light” was uneven, almost diagonal.
-The division of the logo into two-color blocks (dark red and black) made it possible to focus on the product name.
+Initially, the cans and bottles were labeled “Coors Light.”
+The designers used two versions of the handwritten font: a bold and a thinner one.
+The first word was at the top, and the second was directly below it.
+The line with “Light” was uneven, almost diagonal.
+Dividing the logo into two color blocks (dark red and black) allowed the focus to be on the product name.

 1980 – 1994